Current and recent Graduate Students

 One of the most significant ecological change to occur in the Mississippi River Drainage in the past few decades is the explosive growth of exotic and invasive Bighead and Silver Carp, which went from non-existent in the last quarter of the 20th century to the majority of fish biomass in some rivers today.
 One way that invasive species spread to new habitats faster than they can adapt through natural selection on DNA sequences is by epigenetic alteration of gene expression.
-For her MS thesis, Erica Krahl is examining differences in epigenetic patterns of bighead and silver carp collected from their native range in China and from recently established invasive populations in the Illinois River, where exotic Asian carp now comprise the majority of fish biomass.
+For her MS thesis, Erica Krahl (MS 2020) examined differences in epigenetic patterns of bighead and silver carp collected from their native range in China and from recently established invasive populations in the Illinois River, where exotic Asian carp now comprise the majority of fish biomass.

 Paddlefish are perhaps the only living species of the Polyodontidae, an ancient and charismatic lineage of fishes.
 Paddlefish and are endemic to slower portions of large rivers of the mid-western US.
 Their native range has been fractured through the construction of dams and reservoirs, and while they are numerous in the center of their range, they are largely extirpated from the periphery.
 While paddlefish can grow in reservoirs, they need running water and a hard bottom to spawn.
 Past management practices have included stocking of hatchery-reared paddlefish from distant locations and likely the use of stocked paddlefish from reservoirs to restock the same reservoir.
 These practices can lead to outbreeding depression as Paddlefish are stocked into maladaptive environments and to inbreeding depression as when closely-related fish are crossed in a hatchery.
-Allsion Asher is studying genetic diversity of Paddlefish among populations and genetic variation within populations, including those in stocked reservoirs.
+Allsion Asher (Ph.D.
+2019) is studied genetic diversity of Paddlefish among populations and genetic variation within populations, including those in stocked reservoirs.
 Allison earned her Ph.D. in 2019 and is currently working for Arkansas Game and Fish.